rolandgeider/django-simple-history/docs/querying_history.rst

     Poll.objects.filter(history__history_user=4)

-You can also prefetch the objects with this relationship using somthing like this for example to prefetch order by history_date descending:
+You can also prefetch the objects with this relationship using something like this for example to prefetch order by history_date descending:

 .. code-block:: python